GHS Translation and Governmental Compliance

 GHS Translation, Demystified

 If your chemical company is expanding into global markets, it must comply with GHS standards (or other local regulations, if the country has not yet adopted GHS), and it must do so in the country's preferred languages.
 That's a big deal.
-Mistranslations can expose your organization to great risk.
+Mistranslations can expose your organisation to great risk.

 But with a globalization platform like MotionPoint's, your company won't be outclassed by the task.
 Our powerful and flexible platform accommodates not only website translation, but GHS translation, too.
 We'll discover the preferred terminology in whatever market you're expanding to, adapt to any local preferences as needed, and ensure your GHS (and other) material is translated to the highest standards.